HUGH NEWELL JACOBSEN, FAIA (1929-2021)

 1967 - The Scott House, Georgetown, Washington DC.
 Renovation in 1972.
 Featured in the Washington Post, 4/1/73.
 Status unknown.

 1968 - The Stephen Trentman House, 1348 27th Street NW, Washington DC.
 Engineer, James Madison Cutts; B/W photos by Robert Lautman; built by Brincefield; landscape design, Lester Collins.
 Featured in Architectural Record Houses of 1969.
-Sold prior to 1998 to William Shew and Leslie Wheelock.
+Sold to William Shew and Leslie Wheelock.

 1969 - The Jewett House.
 Status unknown.